livechat/rating-reminder/README.md

 ## Getting Started

 Rating Reminder is external widget that you need to add to your website HTML source code.
 LiveChat tracking code has to be initialised before the widget.
-If you have any additional questiosn feel free to create [an issue](https://github.com/livechat/rating-reminder/issues) here.
+If you have any additional questions feel free to create [an issue](https://github.com/livechat/rating-reminder/issues) here.

 ### Prerequisites